Wal-Mart Testing Various New CE Initiatives6/18/2007 02:00:00 AM Eastern

 The HDTV consultants, presently deployed in less than 100 supercenters, are highly trained, yellow-shirted product specialists from Wal-Mart's entertainment rack jobber, Anderson Merchandisers of Amarillo, Texas.
 "That's in total test mode right now," said Gary Severson, the chain's entertainment and electronics senior VP.

-The tests and product initiatives were disclosed during store and club walk-throughs here and in Bentonville, Ark., on the eve of Wal-Mart's annual shareholders meeting recently.
+The tests and product initiatives were disclosed during store and club walk-throughs in Rogers and Bentonville, Ark., on the eve of Wal-Mart's annual shareholders meeting recently.

 The HDTV specialists work the floor near the TV displays, providing detailed answers to customers' questions; trading them up; suggesting add-on sales; and handing-off them off to the Connection Center where they could purchase a cable TV plan.